niekky/Chatify-JavaFXChatApp/README.md

 # Chatify
 A basic chatting application made completely in Java.
-Chatify is a full-stack application, where front-end is developed with JavaFX framework and back-end is made to leverage database management by JDBC.
+Chatify is the full-stack application, where the front-end is developed with JavaFX framework and the back-end is made to leverage database management by JDBC.
 Chatify's database is done on PostgreSQL and hosted with AWS.

 Features in Chatify:
 - Supports both CLI and GUI